PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - Do not include unit tests in this implementation plan.
 - Follow existing codebase conventions and patterns.
 - Ensure backward compatibility with existing records.

----

-This plan provides a detailed roadmap for implementing the 'date of joining' field in the student registration process, ensuring both frontend and backend are updated accordingly.